SEARCH

 The project also demonstrates key sustainable design strategies commonly associated with LEED-focused developments, including:

-Reduced embodied carbon
+Reduced embodied carbon.

-Improved indoor environmental quality
+Improved indoor environmental quality.

-Energy-efficient building systems
+Energy-efficient building systems.

-Reduced construction waste through prefabrication
+Reduced construction waste through prefabrication.

 Beyond sustainability, exposed timber contributes to biophilic design by creating healthier and more comfortable interior environments through the natural warmth and texture of wood.
+This project reflects the continuing shift toward low-carbon and environmentally responsible construction in modern institutional architecture.